 - valid travel document with your work permit

 Even after your move, you are not done with your paperwork.
 Now it is time to make your way to Aksaray Police Station in order to pick up your residence permit.
 This has to happen within 30 days after your arrival.
 Your residence permit will be valid for one year.
 You can renew it as often as you wish as long as you are employed in Istanbul.

-Fortunately, Istanbul’s police office offers a step-by-step online form to make an appointment and find out which documents you need to provide.
+Fortunately, the Directorate General of Migration Management offers information on how to make an appointment and where to get the required documents.
 The Aksaray Police station is located on the European side of the city.